 The ERB is not an approving board but does determine if an incident will continue to proceed through the CM process.
 After being accepted by ERB, the item moves onto the CCB as outlined in Section 7 under Governance Boards.
-Before CRs can be approved, the Change Champion must convert the ERB Task into an enhancement or defect in SN and change the incident state to Resolved.
-Once that has been accomplished, they will obtain the LOE and update the ticket.
+Before a change can be approved, the Change Champion must convert the ERB Task into an enhancement or defect in SN and change the incident state to Resolved.

-Enhancements and defects take two different paths of approvals.
-Enhancements are approved by the appropriate governing bodies whereas defects are approved by the Design Branch Chief.
+Software enhancements and defects take two different paths of approvals.
+Software enhancements are approved by the CCB whereas software defects are approved by the Design Branch Chief.
+All technical changes are submitted to CCB for approval.

-CCB is the governing entity that reviews and approves (or disapproves) all incoming and outstanding enhancements.
+CCB is the governing entity that reviews and approves (or disapproves) all incoming and outstanding enhancements and technical changes.
 The CCB consists of SMEs representing each branch from both a business process and technical perspective.
 CCB will finalize the urgency of the request using priority definitions as outlined in Table 1.

-Elevated approval is required for Operations and Maintenance (O&M) requests that exceed 320 in development hours.
+Elevated approval is required for Operations and Maintenance (O&M) requests that exceed 320 development hours.
 Requests of this nature are reviewed by CCB; however, approval must be provided by the Senior Leadership Project Review Board (SLPR).
-In the event approval is required prior to the next scheduled SLPR meeting, the Associate Chief Financial Officer will serve as an approving authority.
+In the event approval is required prior to the next scheduled SLPR meeting, the FMS Deputy Director will serve as an approving authority.